chriskonnertz/DeepLy/README.md

 ## Demos

-There are several demo scirpts included in the `demos` folder:
+There are several demo scripts included in the `demos` folder:

 * `demo_detect.php`: Demonstrates language detection.
 Write a text and the API will tell you which language it thinks it is.
 * `demo_translate.php`: Demonstrates language translation.
 Write a text and the API will try to translate it to a language of your choice.